Why I Chose Galvanized Raised Garden Beds (and How They Worked in My Garden)

 self-watering raised garden bed

-And yes, I moved all the pea gravel and stone by myself.
+And yes, I moved all of that gravel myself.

 self-watering raised garden bed